This image will be used for the homepage and the disciplines page

 Dublin City Centre

-My client based in the D4 currently have a permanent position available for a...Apply
+My client currently have a position available for an Audit Manager from a sma...Apply

 Broadly the global economic performance and Ireland’s position are positive for the rest of 2018.
 With unemployment at 6.1%, two points lower than the European average (8.6%) and trending closer to 5%, continued inward and indigenous investment along with low inflation, all signals point towards continued, sustainable improvement.
 Last year we suggested the real impacts of Brexit and the Trump administration may yet to be seen, and this may well still be the case.
 Ireland has been resilient throughout ten years of turbulence, however, so can be confident of maintaining growth.
 In terms of professional salaries, increases in the region of 4% have remained ahead of cost inflation and enabled the sustainability of economic (and employment) performance.
 Indeed the impact of new organisations (mainly financial and fintech) relocating some operations to Ireland from UK will be higher in 2018 due to the time it takes to set up financial operations.
 The strong sectors (ICT, pharmaceutical, financial, etc.) remain strong, with specialisms like GDPR, Blockchain (not just Bitcoin) and analytics getting the headlines in 2018.
 There is an on-going drive for a better regional spread for new and existing jobs.
 There is a salary differential in the region of 5-10% and better retention rates (and more property options), so the regions will be disproportionate beneficiaries of new job creation.
 2018 Salary Guides for each discipline: Accountancy & Finance Banking & Financial Services Construction & Property Services HR Insurance IT Legal & Compliance Manufacturing & Engineering Marketing Office Support Sales Science & Pharma Supply Chain